-Soller is a Special Place
+Soller, Truly is a Special Place

 Mallorca, especially Soller and the Tramuntana mountains have been a special place for my family for a long time.
 I started coming to Soller over 20 years ago.
 The first few years it was just my Mum and I, we would spend a week in a hotel overlooking Playa de Repic at Port Soller, and go hiking in the area.
 Later on Chris joined me, he had been to other parts of Mallorca, Pollenca and Cala St Vincent, but like me he fell in love with Soller the first time he visited.
-Jerome had his first holiday here when he just a few weeks old and to him and us it has become a third home.
-There are many reasons why the town of Soller is the ultimate place to stay on Mallorca with kids.
+Jerome had his first holiday here when he just a few weeks old and to him and us, it has become a third home.
+There are many reasons why the town of Soller is the best place to stay on Mallorca with kids.

 The location, a combination of the surrounding mountains with the terraced olive groves, vales of citrus groves, old houses and the close distance to the sea give it a charm other spots on the island are missing out on.
 Palma and the airport are less than 30 minutes drive away, while other parts of the island can be reached in less than an hours drive.
 It is also mostly devoid from the horrible concrete hotel blocks found in so many other towns and seaside resorts like a Balearic disease.
 Soller especially still feels like an authentic Mallorquin town, with its narrow lanes and alleys and the traditional stone town houses.